 Sealing and Expungement Project

-The Sealing and Expungement Project allows HOPE volunteers to team with local agencies—including the ACLU, the Office of the Public Defender and the Office of the State Attorney—to provide assistance to individuals seeking to seal or expunge their records.
+The Sealing and Expungement Project allows law student volunteers to team with local agencies—including the ACLU, the Office of the Public Defender and the Office of the State Attorney—to provide assistance to individuals seeking to seal or expunge their criminal records.